-Contractors are not are paid out of the payroll module.
-Obtain a completed W-9 form from each contractor and keep on file.
-Check their approved timesheets with the agreement contracts on file.
-Compute earnings using the rate of pay agreed upon in the contract.
+Contractors are not paid out of the payroll module.
+The AM obtains a completed W-9 form from each contractor to be kept on file.
+Check their invoices with the agreement contracts on file.
 Be sure to use the correct expense accounts and classes.
 Create and print these checks.
 Contractors earning over \$600 should receive a miscellaneous income form, Form 1099-MISC, from the school by January 31st each year.
 QuickBooks can track the needed information through the vendor setup.
-QuickBooks can also prepare the 1099-MISC forms.
+Altres can also prepare the 1099-MISC forms.